Looking for a travel doctor in Barcelona?

-Travel medicine is a medical specialty dedicated to the prevention and management of health problems of international travelers.
+Travel medicine is a medical speciality dedicated to the prevention and management of health problems of international travellers.

-- Inform the traveler of the risks involved;
+- Informing the traveller of the risks involved;

 - Preparing them for their trip (jet lag, motion sickness, etc.);

-- Propose preventive measures adapted to the traveler's situation (vaccinations, mosquito nets, prophylaxis for malaria or other diseases, etc.);
+- To propose preventive measures adapted to the traveller's situation (vaccinations, mosquito nets, prophylaxis of malaria or other diseases, etc.)

-- Take care of the traveler on his return in the event of any pathological problems.
+- Take care of him on his return in case of possible pathological disorders.

-Some vaccinations (typhoid fever, hepatitis A or B, yellow fever, rabies or Japanese encephalitis, for example) are only given in specialized centers after consultation with a travel doctor.
-Some can only be given in Centers of the Public Sector (public hospitals).
-Do not hesitate to contact us for more information.
+Some vaccinations (e.g. typhoid fever, hepatitis A or B, yellow fever, rabies or Japanese encephalitis) are only administered in specialised centres after consultation with a travel doctor, and some vaccinations can only be given in public sector centres (public hospitals).

 What are the main diseases affecting travelers?

 Some of the major traveler's illnesses include :